sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ![image](https://github.com/user-attachments/assets/0998052a-baa8-4260-8095-316669c373d9)

-In this assessment, my teacher suggested to improve upon the following.
+In this assessment, my teacher suggested improving upon the following.

 ![image](https://github.com/user-attachments/assets/0ae9f164-b2c9-4782-acc3-7d81f5ba71ce)

 And so for the save states assignment, every form of presentation outside of the documentation was linked for readability much like in this [repository](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main).

 ![image](https://github.com/user-attachments/assets/b4bb8790-43fd-4328-8d57-23fc9929ca63)
-Feedback from the most recent assessment highlights an issue in that was further identified in this assessment in that though recording data and presenting it is important how it is recorded is just as an important topic.
+Feedback from the most recent assessment highlights an issue that was further identified in this assessment in that though recording data and presenting it is important, how it is recorded is just as important.

 ![image](https://github.com/user-attachments/assets/4cffe50b-b062-4c6f-9dba-e892bb086d04)